Political psychology: United Kingdom

 At the turn of the century, Oxford University and Cambridge University introduced disciplinary political psychology courses such as "The Sciences of the Man", along with the foundation of the Psychological society (1901) and the Sociological society (1904).
-Oxford historian G. B. Grundy (1861–1948) noted political psychology (1917) as a sub-discipline of history.
+Oxford historian George Beardoe Grundy (1861–1948) noted political psychology (1917) as a sub-discipline of history.
 Motivated by social and political behavior during World War I, he deemed a new branch of historical science, "The Psychology of Men Acting in Masses".
 He referred to science to instrument the clarification of mistaken beliefs about intention.
 The intellectual Graham Wallas (1859–1932) implicated the significance of studying psychology in politics in Human Nature in Politics (1908).
 Wallace emphasized the importance of enlightening politicians and the public about the psychological processes in order to raise awareness on exploitation while developing control over one's own psychological intellect.
 He suggested in Great Society (1917) that recognition of such processes could help to build a more functional humanity.